Rydra/melange/docs/components/consumers.md

 ::: melange.message_dispatcher.MessageDispatcher

+!!! note

-> NOTE: Unless the `always_ack` is set to `True`, a message will only be acknowleged if
-> it's been correcly processed by all consumers that accept the message.
+    Unless the `always_ack` is set to `True`, a message will only be acknowleged if it's been correcly processed by all consumers that accept the message.
-> Unless [message deduplication](link) is in place, if a consumers fails the same
-> message is going to be reprocessed again by all the consumers, which can lead to issues.
+    Unless [message deduplication](link) is in place, if a consumers fails the same message is going to be reprocessed again by all the consumers, which can lead to issues.
-> Either use only one consumer per `MessageDispatcher`, make your consumers idempotent,
-> or set a `DeduplicationCache` when instantiating the `MessageDispatcher`.
+    Either use only one consumer per `MessageDispatcher`, make your consumers idempotent, or set a `DeduplicationCache` when instantiating the `MessageDispatcher`.